denoland/deno/docs/tools/debugger.md

 ![Open file_server.ts](../images/debugger3.png)

-_There are duplicate entries for each source file - if you look closesly for each file you'll find an entry writter regularly and an entry in italics.
-The former is compiled source file, while the latter is a source map for the file_
+_There are duplicate entries for each source file - if you look closesly for you'll find duplicate entries for each file; one written regularly and one in italics.
+The former is compiled source file (so in case of `.ts` files it will be emitted JavaScript source), while the latter is a source map for the file._

 Add a breakpoint in `listenAndServe` method: